-During the last sixty years, the concept of information has acquired a strikingly prominent role in many parts of biology.
+Since the 1950s, the concept of information has acquired a strikingly prominent role in many parts of biology.
 This enthusiasm extends far beyond domains where the concept might seem to have an obvious application, such as the biological study of perception, cognition, and language, and now reaches into the most basic parts of biological theory.
-Descriptions of how genes play their causal role in metabolic processes and development are routinely given in terms of “transcription,” “translation,” and “editing.”
-The most general term used for the processes by which genes exert their effects is “gene expression.”
-Many biologists think of the developmental processes by which organisms progress from egg to adult in terms of the execution of a “developmental program.”
-Other biologists have argued for a pivotal role for information in evolution rather than development: John Maynard Smith and Eors Szathmary (for example) suggest that major transitions in evolution depend on expansions in the amount and accuracy with which information is transmitted across the generations.
+Hormones and other cellular products through which physiological systems are regulated are typically described as signals.
+Descriptions of how genes play their causal role in metabolic processes and development are routinely given in terms of “transcription”, “translation”, and “editing”.
+The most general term used for the processes by which genes exert their effects is “gene expression”.
+The fates of cells in a developing organism are explained in terms of their processing of “positional information” given to them from surrounding cells and other factors.
+Many biologists think of the developmental processes by which organisms progress from egg to adult in terms of the execution of a “developmental program”.
+Other biologists have argued for a pivotal role for information in evolution rather than development: John Maynard Smith and Eors Szathmáry (for example) suggest that major transitions in evolution depend on expansions in the amount and accuracy with which information is transmitted across generations.
 And some have argued that we can only understand the evolutionary role of genes by recognizing an informational “domain” that exists alongside the domain of matter and energy.

 A minority tradition has argued that the enthusiasm for information in biology has been a serious theoretical wrong turn, and that it fosters naive genetic determinism, other distortions of our understanding of the roles of interacting causes, or an implicitly dualist ontology.
-Others take this critique seriously but try to distinguish legitimate appeals to information from misleading or erroneous ones.
-In recent years, the peculiarities of biological appeals to information have also been used by critics of evolutionary theory within the “intelligent design” movement.
+However, this sceptical response is fading, with key sceptics coming to accept a modest but genuine role for informational concepts in the life sciences.
+Others have taken the critique seriously but tried to distinguish legitimate appeals to information from misleading or erroneous ones.

 - 1. Introduction